 Configure PHP & PHP-FPM

-The default FPM configuration are quite suitable for a small to medium site and the overl power of a Pi.
+The default FPM configuration are quite suitable for a small to medium site and the power of a Pi.
 But in case you need to adjust them see the php-fpm configuration file:

-For PHP configuration see:
+And for PHP specific configuration see: